lumoradevlab/lumoradevlab/README.md

 I build production Android apps, including ones that talk to real hardware over Bluetooth LE, and I also work in Python on automation and data-collection tooling.

-📍 United States · Open to remote Android roles (US)
+📍 Open to remote Android roles (All around the world)

 ---